oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 ### Password Management

-* Specify the secret volume for resetting database users password during catalog and shard setup.
-It can be a shared volume among all the containers
+* Specify the secret volume for resetting database user passwords during catalog and shard setup.
+The secret volume can be a shared volume among all the containers

   ```bash
   mkdir /opt/.secrets/